chenjoyq/intl-airfare-pricing/README.md

 Python: Requests and BeautifulSoup

 ### Acknowledgements
-All data collected is in adherence with Norwegian Air Shuttle Terms of Use for personal, academic purposes only
+All data collected is in adherence to Norwegian Air Shuttle Terms of Use and intended for personal, academic purposes only